DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-scale.md

 # ArgumentScale Plugin Reference

-The `ArgumentScale` plugin customizes argument scale.
+The `ArgumentScale` plugin allows you to customize the argument scale.

 ## Import